top of page

 Otter (1).png

-Participants must identify as either:
+Participants identified as either:

 • Individuals with generational knowledge of the adaptive management and refined harvest practices in and around Sitka (e.g., Alaska Native abalone and sea otter harvesters)